tensorflow/tfjs-website/source/tutorials/model-save-load.md

 path to a `model.json` file, as shown in the example in the table above.
 This is an API that has existed since the initial release of TensorFlow.js.

-## Managing models stored at client side
+## Managing models stored in browser Local Storage and IndexedDB

 As you have learned above, you can store a `tf.Model`'s topology and weights in the user's client-side browser data stores, including Local Storage and IndexedDB,